The Art of Visual Storytelling

 Our students successfully compete with art school graduates for high-profile positions.
 As a student in this program, you will develop excellent technical and conceptual skills in your area of focus.
 You will also come away from the program with a professional portfolio of work.

-Our Art graduates currently serve as art educators, freelancers, graphic artists, photographers, producers, and studio artists (sculptors, ceramists, painters).
-Art students have gone to work at companies and publications such as The New Yorker, Tyndale Publishers, The Discovery Channel, and Wired Magazine.
+Our Art graduates currently serve as art educators, freelancers, graphic artists, photographers, and studio artists (sculptors, ceramists, painters).
+Art students have gone to work at companies and publications such as The New Yorker, Tyndale Publishers, and Wired Magazine.

 Art Program graduates are regularly sought after by alumni and employers.
 The Art faculty and the Calling and Career Office also have many connections to assist graduates in finding industry careers.
-Because art students have a success rate of 99% and film students 91%, you have no reason to worry about finding post-graduation jobs, internships, or graduate school placements.
+Because art students have a success rate of 99%, you have no reason to worry about finding post-graduation jobs, internships, or graduate school placements.

 Learn more about Taylor University placement rates.